 What does this mean in terms of health insurance?

 Is Hong Kong’s healthcare efficient?
 Yes, especially when looking only at the factors included in the Bloomberg Index.
 But you do have to take this index with a slight grain of salt, however, as the index only uses a few metrics.

 For true efficiency, you need to look at more.
 For example, while the public system here is without a doubt good, there can be long wait times, and doctors rarely spend a great deal of time with patients due to a high caseload.
 This can come across to some as inefficient.

 What’s more, the actions taken by the government also likely offset the higher cost of care at private hospitals.
 As we stated above, a higher cost of care will likely lead to a slightly lower efficiency rating.

-That said, private hospitals and clinics all offer a high standard of care, along with generally short wait times and highly trained doctors.
-Together, these factors lead to an efficient system for the user.
-The problem is, you are going to have to pay to access the private system, which can be expensive
+Private hospitals and clinics all offer a high standard of care, along with generally short wait times and highly trained doctors.
+While factors such as these lead to an efficient system, the problem is that the cost can be much higher than with public healthcare.

 This is where health insurance, especially international heal insurance plans, comes in.
 They help residents in Hong Kong, as well as medical tourists that come to the city, gain access to the private system by covering some or all of the cost.

 If you are looking to take advantage of the private healthcare system in Hong Kong, it is advisable to secure a robust health insurance plan.